 Aurora University has online degree options at the bachelor's and master's degree levels, as well as bilingual/ESL and special education endorsement programs.
 Bachelor's and master's level courses are accredited by The Higher Learning Commission of the North Central Association of Colleges and Schools.
 Though a few courses require face-to-face meetings, most are delivered entirely online.
 Aurora provides a 24/7 help center for students and instructors are available during virtual office hours.

 Lincoln College of New England has online bachelor's and associates degrees in criminal justice and health information.
-Classes include audio/visual lectures in addition to live demonstrations, slideshows, video clips, and photos.
+Online college classes include audio/visual lectures in addition to live demonstrations, slideshows, video clips, and photos.
 Students can access classes at any time and some programs are offered in a -- blended -- format for those interested in also taking on-campus sessions.

 Lewis University offers undergraduate, adult-accelerated undergraduate, and graduate programs.
 Some tracks have customizable curriculums and all online courses are also taught on campus in a classroom-based format.
-Lewis University offers a self-assessment quiz on their website for those interested in finding out if online learning is best for them.
+Lewis University offers a self-assessment quiz on their website for those interested in finding out if online college is the best choice for them.

 Concordia University-Chicago offers bachelor's, master's, endorsement, and doctoral level courses online in business, education, and other areas.
 The school is accredited through the Higher Learning Commission, National Council for Accreditation of Teacher Education, and the National Association of Schools of Music

 Saint Xavier University offers regionally accredited online graduate programs in nursing and education.
-The school also has free online tutoring from Smarthinking for those who need assistance with writing, reading, math, science, business, Spanish, or English.
+The online college also has free online tutoring from Smarthinking for those who need assistance with writing, reading, math, science, business, Spanish, or English.

 Elmhurst College's Online Center has online programs at the undergraduate, graduate and certificate level.
 The Online Center provides a management system for course readings, lectures, exams, technical help, student discussion forums, and more.
 Courses last one or two months depending on the term.